upendarpenmetcha/hackathons/jntu-march-2018/Readme.md

 * You shall use only python for all your programming as that is the industry standard.
 Any other language notebooks will not be entertained at this point.
 * Once you have completed your analysis, save your notebook and validate it on https://try.refactored.ai before submission.
-* Sumissions must be made to https://github.com/colaberry/hackathons/jntu-march-2018/ github repository.
+* Submissions must be made to https://github.com/colaberry/hackathons/jntu-march-2018/ github repository.

 ## Winner Selection